ThePeiLin/fakeLisp/README.md

 # fakeLisp
 This is a simple LISP interpreter.
-This interpreter only has 4 function now,but it will have more later.
-I will add more function after I graduate from high school.
-This interpreter can't run script now,but you can run some command you input.
 The grammer of command that can be run by This interpreter like scheme Lisp but it's not lisp,so I call it fakeLisp.
+This interpreter only can't compile a whole file,but it can compile expressions that you input with console.
+The "defmacro" key word is able to use,and some special form is also able to use in expanding macro.

 I use comma to divide car and cdr not dot.Such as (1,2) and (1,(1,2)).